 Educating Our Children

+Our children deserve a solid educational foundation to ensure they are prepared to join the workforce of tomorrow.
+I have and will continue to deliver the resources necessary for the next generation to succeed.
+Through mine and my Democratic colleagues’ efforts, the state’s operating budget increased funding for public universities and K-12 institutions and added millions of dollars to the Ohio College Opportunity Grant to make college more accessible.
+This effort also increased the base teacher salary from $20,000 to $30,000.
 Our state wasted $1 billion in taxpayer money on unaccountable charter schools as part of a corrupt pay-to-play scheme.
 This is unacceptable, and we can’t expect the same people who broke the system to fix it.
-I will fight to restructure the way we fund our public schools and invest in our children's future with strong universal pre-K. Our children deserve a solid educational foundation to ensure they are prepared to join tomorrow’s workforce, and I will deliver the resources necessary for them to succeed.
+I will continue the fight to restructure the way we fund our public schools and invest in our children's future with a strong universal pre-K.

 Protecting Our Environment

 The 37th District is home to parts of Cuyahoga Valley National Park, a perfect example of Ohio’s natural beauty and one of our country’s most visited National Parks.
 Preserving and enhancing our natural environment is good for the health, happiness, and prosperity of our families as well as our economy.
-As a member of the Leadership Hudson Class of 2014, I was proud to lead the private fundraising and implementation of a solar array at Barlow Community Center, which also serves educational purposes for our schools and training purposes for first responders.
-I am now leading the charge to explore utility scale solar power in Hudson.
 We need to turn our attention towards sustainable and responsible environmental policies that make sense for Ohio’s economy and our families.

 Supporting the First Amendment

 I fully support the First Amendment to the Constitution, which protects freedom of religion, freedom of speech, freedom of the press, freedom of assembly and the right to petition the government to see redress of grievances.
 While these civil liberties are considered the cornerstone of our democracy, there have been threats to them in recent years.
 I strongly support a person’s right to choose and practice their religion (or not) freely, and in the separation of church and state.
-I know that we are strongest when we have the ability to exercise our beliefs and convictions, free from coercion, intimidation or harassment.
+I know that we are strongest when we can exercise our beliefs and convictions, free from coercion, intimidation, or harassment.